kipply/blog/blog/content/endorsed/transformer_inference_arithmetic.md

  = 2,097,152 \text{bytes}
 \approx 0.002 GB
 {% end %}
 And then we'd do \\(16/0.002 \approx 8000\\) tokens can fit into our kv cache with this GPU set up, or that we could do up to a batch size 40 where each item is 200 tokens.
 For four GPUs, we'd get \\(56/0.002 \approx 23000\\).
-In practice (I'll say this a lot) we'd definitely go for the four GPUs, since it's annoying to divide models made out of powers of two into three.
+In practice (I'll say this a lot) we'd definitely go for the four GPUs, since it's painful to divide models made out of powers of two into three.

 But the capacity goes a bit elsewhere.
 Though we already account for the weights, there are some other intermediate steps that take capacity, but they should be relatively negligible.